-It’s been almost a year since people across the country have been ordered to stay inside their homes due to the global pandemic.
-South-east Queensland has fared better than most, however many businesses have closed, and employees had no choice but to work remotely.
+It’s been almost a year since people across the country have been ordered to stay inside their homes due to the global pandemic and leave their office behind.
+South-east Queensland has fared better than most, however many offices have closed, and employees had no choice but to work remotely.
 Now, as vaccines roll around and the global outlook improves, many companies are starting to reopen.
 Yet, there’s still a high number of people who are apprehensive about visiting a business, and most of them want to be assured that the place of business is cleaned thoroughly.

-Here are some things customers look at when they visit a place of business during these times.
+According to Sunshine Coast Cleans, here are some things customers look at when they visit an office space during these times.

 When a client walks into a building, they check for signs of cleanliness.
 Does the area look like it’s been cleaned recently?
 Clean means there’s no visible dirt and rubbish around.
 They look into fingerprints on doors and windows, as well as stains on surfaces.
 These won’t be visible if the place has been cleaned thoroughly.